seppinho/haplogrep-cmd/README.md

 ## Additonal Parameters
-* If your variants are from genotyping arrays, please addd the `--chip` parameter (Range will only include included chip SNPs)
+* If your variants are from genotyping arrays, please addd the `--chip` parameter (Range will only cover included SNPs from the array).
+Default is off.
-* For adding additional output columns (found/remaining polymorphisms) please add the `--extend-report` flag.
+* For adding additional output columns (e.g. found or remaining polymorphisms) please add the `--extend-report` flag.
+Default is off.
-* To change the default metric (Kulczynski) to Hamming or Jaccard add the `--metric` parameter.
+* To change the metric to Hamming or Jaccard add the `--metric` parameter.
+Default ist Kulczynski.
 * The used Phylotree version can be changed using the `--phylotree` parameter.
+Default is 17.

 ## Google User Group
 We would love to hear your input.
 If you have any questions regarding Haplogrep, please join our [Google User Group](https://groups.google.com/forum/#!forum/haplogrep).